• Skip to primary navigation

 Instructions

-• In a liquid measuring cup (or small mixing bowl), combine the warm water, 1 teaspoon sugar and yeast.
+• In a liquid measuring cup (or small mixing bowl), combine the warm water, 1 tsp sugar and yeast.
 Stir and set aside.

 • Heat milk in microwave until it's "scalded."
 (See photos and text above in post to learn what this is).